 Most importantly, however, the industry is growing faster than average and shows no signs of slowing down.

-How Do You Start a Career in Biotechnology?
+How To Start a Career in Biotechnology

 Generally, you need a bachelor’s degree in biotech, biology or a related field to pursue a career in this field.
 However, several community colleges offer certificate programs in biotechnology that provide students with a variety of options for employment or further college study.
 High school students can enter a biotechnology career pathway at certain high schools.
 These programs give students lab and academic experiences in biotechnology sciences and a chance to explore this rewarding industry.